 - Type 420: This type is durable, with good corrosion resistance, and can be hardened to 500 BHN.
 Commonly used for surgical instruments, hospital equipment, valve parts, and dental equipment.

 - Type 430: Containing a lower alloy ratio than type 304, this type has good thermal conductivity, ductility, formability, low work hardening, and is resistant to corrosion and oxidation.
-Commonly used in nitric acid and food processing, heat exchangers, and kitchen trims.
+Commonly used in nitric acid and food service processing, heat exchangers, and kitchen trims.